Neutone/neutone_sdk/README.md

 The method that does most of the work is `do_forward_pass`.
 In this case it is just a simple passthrough, but we will use it to handle parameters later on.

 By default the VST runs as `stereo-stereo` but when mono is desired for the model we can use the `is_input_mono` and `is_output_mono` to inform the SDK and have the inputs and outputs converted automatically.
 If `is_input_mono` is toggled an averaged `(1, buffer_size)` shaped Tensor will be passed as an input instead of `(2, buffer_size)`.
 If `is_output_mono` is toggled, `do_forward_pass` is expected to return a mono Tensor (shape `(1, buffer_size)`) that will then be duplicated across both channels at the output of the VST.
-This is done within the SDK to avoid unnecessary memory allocations on each pass.
+This is done within the SDK to avoid unnecessary memory allocations during each pass.

 `get_native_sample_rates` and `get_native_buffer_sizes` can be used to specify any preferred sample rates or buffer sizes.
 In most cases these are expected to only have one element but extra flexibility is provided for more complex models.
 In case multiple options are provided the SDK will try to find the best one for the current setting of the DAW.
 Whenever the sample rate or buffer size is different from the one of the DAW a wrapper is automatically triggered that converts to the correct sampling rate or implements a FIFO queue for the requested buffer size or both.
 This will incur a small performance penalty and add some amount of delay.
-In case a model is compatible with any sample rate and/or buffer_size these lists can be left empty.
+In case a model is compatible with any sample rate and/or buffer size these lists can be left empty.

 This means that the tensor `x` in the `do_forward_pass` method is guaranteed to be of shape `(1 if is_input_mono else 2, buffer_size)`  where `buffer_size` will be chosen at runtime from the list provided in the `get_native_buffer_sizes` method.
+The tensor `x` will also be at one of the sampling rates from the list provided in the `get_native_sample_rates` method.

 ### Exporting models and loading in the plugin

 We provide a `save_neutone_model` helper function that saves models to disk.
 By default this will convert models to TorchScript and run them through a series of checks to ensure they can be loaded by the plugin.
 The resulting `model.nm` file can be loaded within the plugin using the `load your own` button.
-Read below for how to submit models to the default collection.
+Read below for how to submit models to the default collection visible to everyone using the plugin.

 ### Parameters